HieraMamba: Video Temporal Grounding via Hierarchical Anchor-Mamba Pooling: Approach

 Here, $\boldsymbol{p}$ is a positive sequence token from the anchor’s temporal window, $\boldsymbol{n} \in \mathcal{N}_i^{(l)}$ is a negative from distant anchors, $\cdot$ denotes cosine similarity, and $\tau$ is a temperature.
 Aggregating over all anchors and layers yields:

-This contrastive signal propagates through the hierarchy, with ACC formulated for learning compact summary tokens tailored to video localization.
-It aligns each anchor with all frames in its temporal window and using negatives from other temporally distant anchors to enhance discriminability, producing embeddings that faithfully condense their window while remaining distinctive across events.
+This contrastive signal propagates through the hierarchy, with ACC formulated for learning compact summary tokens designed for video localization.
+It aligns each anchor with all frames in its temporal window and uses negatives from other temporally distant anchors to enhance discriminability, producing embeddings that faithfully condense their window while remaining distinctive across events.